About FAIR: Federation for American Immigration Reform

-With a support base comprising nearly 50 private foundations and over 1.3 million diverse members and supporters, FAIR is free of party loyalties and special interest connections.
+As a non-partisan, public interest organization with a support base comprising nearly 50 private foundations and over 3 million diverse members and supporters, FAIR is free of party loyalties and special interest connections.

 FAIR evaluates policies, seeking out solutions that help reduce the negative impact of uncontrolled immigration on the nation’s security, economy, workforce, education, healthcare, and environment.

 FAIR seeks to reduce overall immigration to a more normal level.
-Reducing legal immigration levels from well over one million presently to 300,000 a year over a sustained period will allow America to manage growth, address environmental concerns, and maintain a high quality of life.
+Reducing legal immigration levels from well over one million at present to a very generous 300,000 a year over a sustained period will allow America to manage growth, address environmental concerns, and maintain a high quality of life.

 FAIR puts the interests of American citizens and future generations ahead of big business and partisan demands.